[Toy Review] Lovense Lush 4

 Thanks to Juliet Toys for sponsoring this review!
 Affiliate links appear in this post and all views are, as always, mine.

 Who doesn’t love a sex toy that’s as cute as it is functional?
 For many of us, the aesthetic of our toys matters and adds to our overall experience.
-This is particularly true when you’re giving a toy to a lover as a gift.
-The Heartbeat Clitoral Suction Stimulator from Lovehoney certainly fits the bill of “cute.”
-But how did it fare in use?
+This is particularly true when you’re giving a toy to a lover as a gift for Valentine’s Day or any other occasion.
+Lovehoney has recently released two new heart toys for the Season of Love: the Heartbeat Clitoral Suction Stimulator and the Heart Throb Heart Vibrator.
+I received both to test and review.

-This is a petite, heart-shaped clitoral suction toy with the nozzle located in the bottom tip of the heart.
-If you’re not familiar with this type of toy, it surrounds your clit and stimulates it not with vibrations, but with rapid air pulses that create a “sucking” sensation.
+The Lovehoney Heartbeat is a petite, heart-shaped clitoral suction stimulator with the nozzle located in the point of the heart.
+The nozzle surrounds your clit and stimulates it not with vibrations, but with rapid air pulses that create a “sucking” sensation.
 (Companies keep insisting on claiming that these toys feel like receiving cunnilingus.
-They do not.
-Let’s move on from this silliness, shall we?)
+They do not.)

 Lovehoney Heartbeat clitoral suction stimulator red clit sucker vibrator

-Measuring just 3″ in height, the Heartbeat Clitoral Suction Stimulator is light and small enough to fit into the palm of your hand.
-It is made of soft and body-safe silicone in an attractive, bright crimson red.
+Measuring just 3″ in height, the Lovehoney Heartbeat Clitoral Suction Stimulator is light and small enough to fit into the palm of your hand.
+It is made of soft and body-safe crimson silicone.

 The Heartbeat is rechargeable via the included USB cable, with a 60 minute charge giving you around the same in running time.
-It also has a travel lock function and is IPX7 waterproof – that is, fully submersible for up to 30 minutes.
+It also has a travel lock function and is IPX7 waterproof (fully submersible for up to 30 minutes.)

 Lovehoney Heartbeat clitoral suction stimulator red clit sucker vibrator